 For a child under the age of three, it’s recommended to use fluoridated toothpaste, applying an amount about the size of a grain of rice to the brush.
 If Baby has teeth that touch, now is a good time to begin flossing as well.

 It may be tempting to skip tooth brushing if it also means skipping the complaining and crying, but early tooth decay can lead to problems with adult teeth, too.
-Instead, getting Baby used to (and maybe even able to enjoy) brushing will help him out in the long run.
+Instead, getting Baby used to (and maybe even able to enjoy) brushing will help her out in the long run.

 - Sing a song: Seek out a song about brushing teeth, or even make up a silly jingle of your own, and let Baby get used to the idea that brushing lasts for the length of the tune.
-This adds an expected element to the routine, and also assures him that when the song ends, so does the brushing.
+This adds an expected element to the routine, and also assures her that when the song ends, so does the brushing.

 - “ADA Uses Fluoride Toothpaste to Fight High Cavity Rate in Children.”
 American Dental Association.
 American Dental Association, February 10 2014.
 Retrieved 14 September 2017. http://www.ada.org/en/press-room/news-releases/2014-archive/february/ada-uses-fluoride-toothpaste.